poke1024/simileco/README.md

 * Smith-Waterman
 * Waterman-Smith-Beyer

-You might also be interested in alignment-tools, a suite of tools for analyzing and visualizing alignment algorithms using Python and Mathematica.
+You might also be interested in <a href="https://github.com/poke1024/alignment-tools">alignment-tools</a>, a suite of tools for analyzing and visualizing alignment algorithms using Python and Mathematica.

 ## Usage